-The BCAG Transportation Advisory Committee (TAC) includes representatives from each of the local jurisdiction's public works, planning, city and county technical staff, representatives from the Air District, Caltrans, and other affected agencies that have a technical interest in the BCAG planning process as well as appointed citizens.
-The TAC is a vital link in the transportation planning process in that the committee provides the technical level analysis and input required in transportation project/program development.
-The TAC meets on a monthly basis as needed.
+The BCAG Transportation Advisory Committee (TAC) includes representatives from each of the local jurisdiction's public works, planning, city and county technical staff, representatives from the Air District, Caltrans, and other affected agencies that have a

 The BCAG Social Services Transportation Advisory Council (SSTAC) was established under the requirements of the Transportation Development Act (TDA), to ensure that unmet transit needs are identified within Butte County.
 The SSTAC meets on an as needed basis during the year to review information on possible unmet transit needs within Butte County, as part of the unmet transit needs process.
 The SSTAC also provides a forum to address other transportation issues facing disabled citizens.
 The SSTAC is a direct advisory council to the BCAG Board of Directors, and includes representation as directed by statute.